neoighodaro/honeypot/README.md

-##Honeypot Security Module For Kohana Framework
+##Honeypot v2 Security Module For Kohana Framework

+####Changes from 1.0 to 2.0
+ [*] Restructured the whole Honeypot class and added support for drivers.
+ [*] Force CSRF check as part of the Honeypot module.

 ###Introduction
 This is a Security Module for the [Kohana Framework](http://kohanaframework.org).
 Its a good replacement for Captcha.